MTTamurex/VivaldiZenStyle/README.md

 **Vivaldi Zen Style** is a custom CSS modification for [Vivaldi Browser] that gives the interface a "Zen Browser-like" aesthetic.

+The initial design was taken from https://github.com/MohamedxSalah/Vivaldi-Air and later changed to be more like Zen Browser.
+Feel free to use this whatever you want.

 ![Screenshot](https://github.com/MTTamurex/VivaldiZenStyle/blob/main/Vivaldi.jpeg)

 https://github.com/user-attachments/assets/6967a216-e2eb-47b0-a44f-81050852d81d